Aging in Place Remodeling Ideas for Now and the Future

 - Embrace the smart home—There are a number of devices that can be controlled from a smartphone, tablet, or home computer.
 Some systems allow the user to adjust the thermostat, lock doors, and turn lights on and off.
 There are even systems that will send out an alert if the water heater is leaking.
 Video doorbells let those inside see who is at the door without opening it.

-(Above) Marie and John renovated an aging-in-place home
+(Above) Sweeten homeowners Marie and John renovated their aging-in-place home

 Kitchens offer a number of opportunities to incorporate safe universal designs.